moritzzzzz/Continuous_Control/README.md

 ### Instructions

-Follow the instructions in `Continuous_control_solution.ipynb` to train the agent!
+Follow the instructions in the Jupyter notebook file `Continuous_control_solution.ipynb` to train the agent!

 ### Expected Result
 After approximately 100 training episodes the agent will reach the average score of +30 for 100 consecutive episodes, which defines this environment as solved.